 When applying for travel insurance, you have a responsibility to disclose details of any pre-existing medical conditions you suffer from to the insurer.
 Failing to do so could lead to any future claims being rejected and your policy cancelled, so it’s essential to lay your cards on the table right from the start.

-As mentioned, Cystic Fibrosis is not usually included in an insurer’s list of automatically covered pre-existing conditions.
-Instead, it will either be excluded from cover or you will need to specifically apply to have it included in cover, and will need to provide medical information from your Cystic Fibrosis specialist as part of your application.
+As mentioned, cystic fibrosis is not usually included in an insurer’s list of automatically covered pre-existing conditions.
+Instead, it will either be excluded from cover or you will need to specifically apply to have it included in cover.
+You will need to provide medical information from your cystic fibrosis specialist as part of your application.

-Unfortunately, while Kristina was in the French Alps, just one week into her three-week European getaway, her Cystic Fibrosis flares up dramatically and she is hospitalised for almost a week.
-But because cover for Cystic Fibrosis is not included in her travel insurance, Kristina must cover thousands of dollars of medical bills herself.
+Unfortunately, while Kristina is in the French Alps, just 1 week into her 3-week European getaway, her cystic fibrosis flares up dramatically and she is hospitalised for almost a week.
+But because cover for cystic fibrosis is not included in her travel insurance, Kristina must cover thousands of dollars of medical bills herself.
 In addition, with her health so poor that she must abandon the rest of her holiday, her insurer refuses to cover her cancellation fees, lost pre-paid deposits or the additional travel expenses she incurs to return home.

 At the end of the ordeal, Kristina is left more than $10,000 out of pocket, and all because she was worried about the annoyance of spending a little more time finding the right travel insurance policy.